havill/havill/README.md

-- 👋 Hi, I’m @havill
+- 👋 Hi, I’m Eido Inoue.
+My previous family name was "havill", and I still use that as an ID online.
-- 👀 I’m interested in ...
+- 👀 I’m interested in free and open source software, as well as 3D model based art and games.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Go.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on e-commerce based software and marketing technology.
-- 📫 How to reach me ...
+- 📫 The best way to reach me online if you don't have my private email address is through LinkedIn.

 <!---
 havill/havill is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.